carpentries/workbench-docs/learners/devcontainer.md

 Any lesson that has:

-- A `.devcontainer` folder
+- A `.devcontainer` folder in the root of its repository
-- A `Dockerfile` and `devcontainer.json` inside that folder
+- and a `Dockerfile` and `devcontainer.json` inside that folder

-in the root of its repository can be run inside a devcontainer.
+can be run inside a devcontainer.

 An example can be seen in [this repository](https://github.com/carpentries/workbench-docs/tree/main/.devcontainer).